Serjeel-Ranjan-911/UNOGame/README.md

 ## About The Project

-This is a online multiplayer game built with same rules as UNO classic.
+This is a online multiplayer game built to play with same rules as UNO classic.
+Check the documents for full details

 <p align="center">
     <img width="30%" src="./Extra/screenrecord.gif" alt="screen recording">